All Episodes

 Lois Lerner lied to Congress.

-Great article, the Washington Times about her.
+Great article, The Washington Times about her.

-Jack Lou, the Treasury Secretary, Washington Post had a story about the lies he told Congress about a key part of the Iranian deal.
+Washington Post had a story about the lies he told Congress about a key part of the Iranian deal.

-And we have Clinton AIDS, Cheryl Mills lying to DOJ officials, and Uma Abidin, same thing.
+We know the deputy FBI Director McCabe lied, and we have Clinton aide Cheryl Mills lying to DOJ officials and Uma Abedeen, same thing.

 When does the lying stop?